LeBron James calls for a Lakers-Dodgers championship parade in L.A., with plenty of masks

 The dangers of celebrating during a pandemic were on clear display Tuesday night, when the Dodgers took third baseman Justin Turner out of the game because they learned that he had tested positive for the coronavirus.
 There was a controversial celebration after the game when Turner, reportedly despite efforts to stop him, returned to the field and pulled down his mask as he posed with teammates and the Series trophy.

-Los Angeles Mayor Eric Garcetti said late Tuesday that there would be some sort of celebration.
+Los Angeles Mayor Eric Garcetti said late Tuesday that he hoped for be some sort of celebration at some point.
 “I definitely intend to have the opportunity for Angelenos to celebrate the Lakers and, on their own day, the Dodgers,” he told the Los Angeles Times.

 One possibility Garcetti suggested was a hilltop party at Griffith Park, but he added that he is open to other ideas.
 “Stick them up at the observatory,” he said, “and watch them preside over the town as champions.”

+“We cannot wait to celebrate our NBA title with our fans,” the team said.
+“After consulting with the city and the county, we all agree that a joyful and inclusive public celebration will take place as soon as it is safe to do so."

-Officials for the public health department, the Lakers and Dodgers did not immediately respond to a request for comment.
+Officials for the public health department have not responded to a request for comment.

-An enormous dual parade may not be feasible at the moment.
-On Monday, the Los Angeles County Department of Public Health indicated that watch parties and a victory celebration outside Staples Center after the Lakers clinched the title may have contributed to a recent uptick in coronavirus cases.
+Impromptu fan celebrations outside Staples Center and watch parties were cited by the Los Angeles County Department of Public Health Monday as a possible source of a recent uptick in coronavirus cases.

 Perspective: Kevin Cash pulled Blake Snell, the Rays’ hopes went south, and humans reclaimed baseball’s soul